 Offered by: Coursera

 Unlike other online courses which are more flexible, Useful Genetics is more specific – there are start and end dates which you need to follow.
 Offered by Coursera, it aims to teach a college-level understanding of how genes function.
 What’s the role of inheritance?
 Is there such a thing as a ‘gay gene’?
 What does race have to do with genes?
-If this is something that interests you, you should definitely enrol in this online course.
+If this is something that interests you, you should definitely enroll in this online course.

 5. Introduction to Statistics